solarisy/Peter-Wang-WebSite/README.md

 ### 3. Publish to github pages
     ng deploy
  This command will build code and push to github with gh-pages branch.
+When you installed *angular-cli-ghpages*, `ng deploy` will exec `angular-cli-ghpages:deploy`, see:angular.json `"deploy":{"builder": "angular-cli-ghpages:deploy"}`

 ### 4. Setting github pages
 Config github pages to `gh-pages` branch.